The Bankrate promise

-The table below includes the best homeowners insurance carriers in Chicago.
-These providers stand out for below-average rates, generous discounts, comprehensive coverage options, good customer satisfaction ratings and strong financial stability.
+After reviewing dozens of carriers, the Bankrate insurance editorial team found five that offer some of the best home insurance in Chicago, Illinois.
+These providers stand out for below-average rates, generous discounts, comprehensive coverage options, good J.D.
+Power customer satisfaction ratings and strong financial stability.

 Learn more: State Farm Insurance review